jklsnt/taproot3/src/history/history11/KBxOriginNarrativesForFheUnitedStates.md

 	- pilgrims and puritians?
 		- talking about exceptionlism
 	- american paradox
-		- american ideals of goodness were developed
+		- american ideals were developed

 - bad
 	- dunbar